awsdocs/aws-lambda-developer-guide/sample-apps/java-events-v1sdk/README.md

-# Basic Function with Event Library Types and the AWS SDK (Java)
+# Basic function with event library types and the AWS SDK (Java)

 This sample application shows the use of the `aws-lambda-java-events` library with event types that require AWS SDK as a dependency.
 A separate handler class is defined for each input type.
 For other event types (which don't require the AWS SDK), see the `java-events` sample.